 We provide the database of shape-persistent cages in the hope of future experimental validation of some of the computational predictions, which is accessible at doi.org/10.
-14469/hpc/8045.
-Our MPScore and training data are also open-source, and can be applied to the ranking of other potential POC precursors or expanded with additional training data to generalise to other material precursors.
-Code used to train and validate our MPScore is available at zenodo.org/badge/latestdoi/210332220.
+14469/hpc/8395.
+Our MPScore, training data and ranking website are also open-source, and can be applied to the ranking of other potential POC precursors or expanded with additional training data to generalise to other material precursors, or can be utilised for other classification tasks.

+Code used to train and validate our MPScore is available at 10.5281/zenodo.4651403, and our ranking website is available for open-source use at 10.5281/zenodo.4961162.
 We hope the MPScore will also be of value for considering the ease of synthesis of organic precursors in the wider field of molecular materials, although the model has not yet been tested beyond POC precursors.
 In the future, we hope the MPScore can be used to help guide both experimental and computational design of new functional materials.
 Such validation is the subject of our ongoing collaboration with experimental chemists.
+Chemist intuition remains a crucial part of any materials discovery programme, and we believe automating it can accelerate many computational discovery workflows.
+We would consider using a similar binary classification criterion in the future, as we believe a model that allows for quick pre-screening of synthesisable molecules would make a useful filter in many computational screening procedures.
+In the future, we would consider using chemist scoring to supplement data-driven techniques.
+Chemist intuition already plays a key role in the creation of the computer-aided retrosynthesis planner SYNTHIA, and we believe it has the potential to overcome several limitations of these techniques, such as limited dataset size or lack of negative training examples.
 We believe this workflow is a small step towards a more autonomous discovery of new porous molecular materials.